vttale/serve-stale/README.md

    the check interval (see below).

-   Another variable is how often to re-check if the authoritative server is available once it has initially been determined to be unreachable.
+   Another variable is how often to re-check if the authoritative server is available once it has been determined to be unreachable.
 If this variable is set too large, stale answers may continue to be returned even after the authoritative server is reachable.
-One of the motivations for serve-stale is to make the DNS more resilient to DOS attacks (and thereby make them less attractive as an attack vector).
 If the serve-stale technique becomes widely deployed, and this variable is too small, authoritative servers may be hit with a significant amount of traffic when they become reachable again.
 For this reason, the authors strongly recommend that this value not be set lower than 30 seconds.

 8. Implementation Status